We are golden: Today marks the 50th anniversary of Woodstock

 The festival was documented for an Oscar-winning film by director Michael Wadleigh that not only focused on the performances, but also showed how, despite bad weather, traffic nightmares, food shortages and other issues, the concert-goers and local residents and authorities banded together to make the event a remarkably peaceful one.

 Reflecting on Woodstock’s legacy, David Crosby told ABC Radio recently that he feels the significance part of the festival was not its magnitude, but “that people were nice to each other for three days…And we looked around and we said, ‘Wow, this is what we were hoping for.
 Wow, we can hope!’
 And for a while, hope blossomed.”

 Creedence Clearwater Revival bassist Stu Cook shared similar sentiments, noting, “In my opinion, the whole experience was really about the audience, not the music.
 We were sort of the calling card to get people to show up.
 But if you look at the film, you’ll see that the story is really the audience.
 The band is just the soundtrack.”

-Meanwhile, in with the anniversary, a humongous limited-edition box set featuring every recorded performance from the 1969 Woodstock festival was released earlier this month.
-Woodstock: Back to the Garden — The Definitive 50th Anniversary Archive features 38 CDs and 432 tracks, running nearly 36 hours, with 267 of those tracks being previously unreleased.
+In observance of the 50th anniversary, a humongous limited-edition box set featuring every recorded performance from the 1969 Woodstock festival was released earlier this month.
+Woodstock: Back to the Garden — The Definitive 50th Anniversary Archive features 38 CDs and 432 tracks, running nearly 36 hours, with 267 of those tracks previously unreleased.